Get help finding somewhere to live if you've left or are about to leave prison.

 A resettlement worker in prison can help you with things like:

-- a housing benefit claim
+- a claim for housing benefit or universal credit

 - rent arrears or eviction